AxelBanderet/sigfox-blockchain/readme.md

 ## Architecture

-1. Writing to Microsoft Azure
+### 1. Writing to Microsoft Azure

 ![Image](img/WriteIntoAzure.png)

 Sigfox devices send some data over Sigfox 0G network.
-Then a callback pushes it through a callback up to Microsoft Azure IoT Hub.
+Then the Sigfox Cloud pushes it through a callback up to Microsoft Azure IoT Hub.

-2. Prepare the data
+### 2. Prepare the data

 ![Image](img/PrepareForBlockchainIngestion.png)

 Then, a suite of Azure services are being sollicited.
 First we use a Function App to parse the data into a Temperature and Humidity decimal values.
-It is then collected in a dedicated Service Bus that is responsible of routing up to a Logic App.
+It is then collected in a Service Bus that is responsible of routing it up to a Logic App.

-This Logic App has a simple objective: formatting the previously mentionned data into something that cna be ingested by Azure Workbench Blockchain
+This Logic App has a simple objective: formatting the previously mentionned data into something that can be ingested by Azure Workbench Blockchain

-3. Publish into the Blockchain
+### 3. Publish into the Blockchain

 ![Image](img/PublishIntoBlockchain.png)

-A group of 2 consumers is listening for incoming messages into the previous service bus.
+Two consumer services are listening for incoming messages into the previous service bus.
 The first one is a Database Consumer that will automatically push event informations into a simple SQL database.

 The second one is a Data Ledger Technology Consumer responsible of forwarding the metadata for transactions to be written to the blockchain.
-Then the Transaction Builder & Signer assemblesthe blockchain transaction based on the data and the desired blockchain destination.
+Then the Transaction Builder & Signer assembles the blockchain transaction based on the related input data.
 Once assembled, the transaction is signed and delivered to Azure Blockchain Service through a specific router.
 Private keys are stored in Azure Key Vault.

-4. Interact from WebApps
+### 4. Interact from WebApps

 ![Image](img/ReadFromWeb.png)

-Azure Workbench Blockchain provides plug and play interaction tools such as a Client web app and a smartphone app.
-These client apps are connected to an Azure Active Directory for users and roles management.
+Azure Workbench Blockchain provides plug and play interaction tools such as a Client web app and a Smartphone app.
+They are connected to an Azure Active Directory for users and roles management.

-These web-services interact with a REST-based gateway service API.
+These web-services interact with a REST-based gatewayservice API.
 When writing to a blockchain, the API generates and delivers messages to an event broker.
 When data is requested by the API, queries are sent to the off-chain SQL database.
 The SQL database contains a replica of on-chain data and metadata that provides context and configuration information for supported smart contracts.
 Queries return the required data from the off-chain replica in a format informed by the metadata for the contract.

 ### Global architecture overview
 ![Image](img/GlobalArchitectureOverview.png)

-## Smart Refrigerated Transportation Example
+## Concrete example

+### Use-case introduction - Cold chain monitoring

 https://github.com/Azure-Samples/blockchain/blob/master/blockchain-workbench/application-and-smart-contract-samples/refrigerated-transportation/readme.md

 https://github.com/Azure-Samples/blockchain/blob/master/blockchain-workbench/iot-integration-samples/ConfigureIoTDemo.md

+### Implementation

+#### 1. Writing to Microsoft Azure

 The first step is to configure the Sigfox backend to push your device data up to an Azure IoT Hub.